2021 Orange, California office shooting: Suspect

+Aftermath

+Shortly after the shooting, González was charged with four counts of murder and three counts of attempted murder.
+In December 2021, González was ruled incompetent to stand trial due to head injuries sustained in the police shootout, and the case was suspended indefinitely for his medical treatment.

 Response

 Politicians such as Representative Katie Porter (D-CA) and Governor Gavin Newsom issued statements after the shooting offering condolences to the victims and their families and that they were monitoring the situation.